UnablePath/MemoSpark/shrimp-rules.md

 - **Mobile**: Touch interactions and responsive behavior
 - **Theme**: All 7 themes render correctly across components

-This document serves as the definitive guide for maintaining StudySpark's minimalist, mobile-first design while ensuring robust functionality and preventing common integration errors.
+This document serves as the definitive guide for maintaining MemoSpark's minimalist, mobile-first design while ensuring robust functionality and preventing common integration errors.